boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 - standard: mandatory, string or identifier-element_.
 The name of the standard.
   If given as a string is taken as the nice name of an identifier element.
-- suffix: optional, string or identifier-element_.
-If a single standard specifies multiple classes of parts, the suffix must be used to distinguish them.
-If given as a string is taken as the nice name of the identifier element.
+- group: optional, string or identifier-element_.
+If a single standard specifies multiple classes of parts, the group can be used to collect the substandards together.
+If the group is given as a string is taken as the nice name of the identifier element.
 - labeling: mandatory, string or substitution-element_.
 A template for the name of a part from this class, e.g. for a BOM.
 If given as a string is taken as the nice name.